 Here are a few articles in JSTOR about Wikipedia:

 - “Volunteers in Wikipedia: Why the Community Matters” examines what drives people to devote their time and expertise to maintaining this resource.

 - “Wikipedia: Librarians’ Perspectives on Its Use as a Reference Source“ takes a look at what librarians really think of Wikipedia as a resource.

 - “Wikipedia: Friend, Not Foe” puts forth the controversial proposal that some educators might actually want to use Wikipedia in the classroom.

 - “Wikipedia Revisited” explores Wikipedia’s conflicting goals and how the site has grown.

-All of these articles have been made open-access and are available for free PDF download.
+All of these articles are available for free PDF download.
 Now go forth and cite!